Solvent Extraction of Metal Ions

 Introduction

-Solvent extraction is a technique used to separate metal ions from a solution by selectively extracting them into an organic solvent.
-This technique is based on the principle that metal ions have different affinities for different solvents.
-The metal ions are typically extracted from an aqueous solution into an organic solvent that is immiscible with water.
-The organic solvent is then separated from the aqueous solution, and the metal ions are recovered from the organic solvent.
+Solvent extraction is a powerful technique used to separate metal ions from a solution by selectively transferring them into an organic solvent.
+This technique leverages the principle that different metal ions exhibit varying affinities for different solvents.
+Typically, metal ions are extracted from an aqueous solution into an immiscible organic solvent.
+The organic phase, containing the extracted metal ions, is then separated from the aqueous phase, allowing for recovery of the metal ions.

 Basic Concepts